SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Experiments

 \textbf{Realistic Implementation.} All experiments are conducted on a mobile platform NVIDIA Jetson AGX Orin~\citep{nvidiaJetsonOrin}, which features a 12-core Arm Cortex-A78AE processor, supporting 64-bit Armv8.2 architecture, with 60W peak power and idle power below 15W.

 \textbf{Training Details.} Our implementation uses PyTorch with Adam optimizer.
-Models are trained for 300 epochs on CIFAR-100 and MiniImageNet, and for 100 epochs on CIFAR-10-DVS, DVS128Gesture, and N-Caltech101, all with a batch size of 128.
-The learning rate, $\beta$, $\theta$, $S$, and $\delta$ are set to 0.001, 1.2, 0.001, 5, and 0.5, respectively.
+Models are trained for 300 epochs on CIFAR-100 and MiniImageNet with a batch size of 128, and for 100 epochs on CIFAR10-DVS with a batch size of 32, on DVS128 Gesture and N-Caltech101 with a smaller batch size of 8.
+The learning rate, $\beta$, $\theta$, $b$, and $\delta$ are set to 0.001, 1.2, 0.001, 5, and 0.5, respectively.
 Each experiment is repeated three times with different seeds.